NachbarStrom/ws1819_IDP/README.md

 Decisions:
 - Omar will work with UNet on Deep Image segmentation
 - Raza will pursue (maybe Deep) 3d reconstruction from RGB images.
-Research isnt complete, this week he will continue researching before commiting on one paper.